algorithmiaio/sample-apps/algo-dev-demo/classification-naivebayes-r/README.md

 ## Prerequisites

 Clone [this repository](https://github.com/algorithmiaio/sample-apps/) so you have access to the code and data files.
-While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/r/#create-an-algorithm) and cloned your repository.
+While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've created an algorithm and cloned your repository.

 Alternatively you can simply download the repository as a .zip and get the data and code from `sample-apps/algo-dev-demo/classification-naivebayes-r/`